 Some posts contain compensated links.
 Please read this disclaimer for more info.

-While many tourists focus on the classic beach destinations in southern Europe, such as Spain, France, Italy and Greece, the beaches in the Balkans are often overlooked.
+While many tourists focus on the classic beach destinations in southern Europe, such as Spain, France, and Italy, the beaches in the balkans are often overlooked.
 That is not to say that they don’t receive any visitors, though.

 Many of the best beaches in the Balkans, which are listed below in this article, do get their fair share of holiday-makers.
 Those visitors, however, are mainly locals and people from other countries in the region, as well as a small number of foreign tourists.
 Because of the lack of huge hordes of international tourists, these beaches remain among the very best in southern Europe.

 The Balkan countries are known for their immense natural beauty, making the area a backpackers and sunbathers dream.
 From rugged mountain ranges to gorgeous waterfalls and spectacular beaches, this region is the place to go for both exciting outdoor adventures and peaceful sunbathing.
 Oftentimes, the Best Beaches in the balkans are located in or at least near a beautiful historic coastal town, which only adds to their appeal and idyllic vibe.

 Perhaps the most well-known and most visited of all cities in the balkans, Dubrovnik in Croatia, is one of the world’s most breathtaking historic towns.